pstrsr/product-service/README.md

 CRUD-API to manage products in categories

-## Note
+## Challenge

-There is a simple frontend in the "frontend" branch, which is not quite finished.
+The challenge is to design a CRUD service for products in categories.
+Currencies can be converted by calling a 3rd party API.

 ## How to run